RinaldoBenaccetta/isidom/readme.md

 Replaces native JS property element.parentElement.
 ([https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement][68])

-Returns an HTMLElement wich is the parent of the specified HTMLElement.
+Returns an HTMLElement Which is the parent of the specified HTMLElement.

 #### Parameters